CertifiedJoon/Recovery_Project/README.md

 | Implement one data structure in cpp (to refresh my cpp fingers)   | implemented linkedlist |

 *Things to do everyday*
-- [s] Anki Droid Flash Cards revision.
+- [x] Anki Droid Flash Cards revision.
-- [s] Work on vocabs from the texts ive read.
+- [x] Work on vocabs from the texts ive read.
 - [x] Work on applying lessons from "Atomic Habit" & "말의 품격 - 이기주".
 - [x] Cold shower every morning.